 However, she also underscores the challenges ahead.
 “While popular support for legalization is evident, we’ve witnessed several initiatives falter recently.
 The remaining states present a more formidable challenge legislatively.
 To truly transform the cannabis landscape, we urge members to remain engaged and support our mission to replace the outdated prohibition model with a regulated system,” she emphasizes.

 In a world where change is the only constant, the Marijuana Policy Project shows the power of advocacy, vision, and relentless effort.
 As the cannabis landscape continues to evolve, the MPP will undoubtedly play a pivotal role in shaping its future.

 AT A GLANCE

-What: U.S. organization focused on changing marijuana laws
+What: An organization dedicated to changing marijuana laws.

 Where: Washington, D.C.